Country / Language

 Select your language

-What Is Credit Risk?
+What Is Credit Risk Insurance?

 What is a good credit management strategy?

 A good credit management strategy can help you minimise credit risk.
 It involves much more than reminding customers to pay.
-The most successful strategies assess credit-worthiness of potential and existing customers, as well as potential changes to the political or legal environment, and feature steps to reduce risk.
+The most successful strategies assess credit-worthiness of potential and existing customers, as well as potential changes to the political or legal environment, and feature steps to reduce risk

 1. Assess your customers’ credit rating.
 Does this meet your pre-defined conditions?
 Ensure contracts include your terms and conditions and details such as the exit period should you wish to cease trading.